Short-term Accommodations

 Tourism is the lifeblood of this region.
 To deny this is to not support the local wineries, restaurants, cafes, camp sites, STAs, and all the businesses that support them.
 It's a seductive narrative to blame "the outsiders" for lack of affordability.
 It's harder but more gratifying to embrace change and figure out ways to work together to evolve our community the right way--by thoughtfully permitting a certain % of whole home licenses that thereby support tourism.
 The absolute number of STAs would increase only as housing supply is added.

-Sharon Kim almost 2 years ago
+Sharon Kim over 2 years ago

 In the FAQ's section, it indicates that if someone is selling a property here that was a licensed STA that the license does not transfer to the new owner.
 I'm wondering if this represents a tightening of the rules as I would hope.
 When someone purchases a property presently used for an STA the density and types of STA's should be evaluated and we should be working to reduce the number in many areas, especially in towns.
 I also encourage the grandfathering clause to be removed.
 In my opinion only B & B's should be grandfathered.
 This section/rules are very 'fuzzy' and again, I'd like to see more permanent housing here in the County whether owned or rented.
 I am happy to see a moratorium on new licenses.
 I'm not sure if the fines are steep enough for non-compliance.
 Thank you for listening!

-Penny Morris almost 2 years ago
+Penny Morris over 2 years ago

 Given the current rates that STAs are renting for, I believe that the fines for advertising or renting a home that does not have a license should be higher.
 The current fines are not high enough to stop someone from renting, they will just incorporate this fine into their operating budget.
 Third offences should be increased to $10,000.

-Dominique von Richter almost 2 years ago
+Dominique von Richter over 2 years ago

 Unclear as to whether the grandfathering continues to only enforce part of the changes to the STA bylaw?